DFE-Digital/bat-design-history/app/posts/find-teacher-training/2024-08-29-enabling-teacher-degree-apprenticeships.md

 ### Visa sponsorship

-TDAs don’t offer visa sponsorship.
+TDAs do not offer visa sponsorship.

 Therefore, if candidates do not have a university degree and require visa sponsorship, they are not eligible for teacher training courses on Find, including TDAs and postgraduate courses.